gabezurita/learn-to-program/README.md

 * [Exercism -- more difficult exercises](http://exercism.io/languages/ruby/about) -- feel free to skip for now and come back to it later

 ## [SQL](https://www.reddit.com/r/explainlikeimfive/comments/1jid0b/eli5_what_is_a_database_and_what_is_sql_language/)
-It's important to learn to work with data (the backbone of the tech world)
+It's important to learn to work with data (the backbone of applications)
 * [Codeacademy](https://www.codecademy.com/learn/learn-sql) and/or [this well made SQL tutorial](http://sqlzoo.net/wiki/SELECT_basics).
 * If you'd like to go more in depth, there's some free, [self-paced Stanford SQL classes](https://lagunita.stanford.edu/courses/DB/SQL/SelfPaced/about) you can explore.

 ## [Git](https://guides.github.com/introduction/git-handbook/)
-Managaging changes in app development
+Managaging change in application development is important for progress to be possible, and this is the standard tool for that
 * [Tutorial](https://learngitbranching.js.org/)—some useful resources on [the site](http://try.github.io/).
 * [Thoughtbot video on how git is used in some tech companies](https://thoughtbot.com/upcase/videos/git-workflow)

 ## [Ruby on Rails](http://devdocs.io/rails/)
 Let's start making web apps!
+Ruby on Rails does a lot of work behind the scenes to make web app development more accessible, and it's the framework behind many successful tech startups.
 * [Codeacademy](https://www.codecademy.com/learn/learn-rails)
-* Buy a Used or Refurbished [Macbook](https://www.amazon.com/Apple-MacBook-15-4-Inch-Laptop-Yosemite/dp/B00PZLRWVE/ref=pd_sbs_147_4?_encoding=UTF8&pd_rd_i=B00PZLRWVE&pd_rd_r=4S2TWVDYFN5F2HC06GTY&pd_rd_w=yYbjY&pd_rd_wg=cWZlC&psc=1&refRID=4S2TWVDYFN5F2HC06GTY) and [set up your dev environment](https://github.com/codehbs/computer-setup/blob/master/mac-instructions.md)
 * Get more Rails practice through [Rails for Zombies](http://railsforzombies.org/)
-* [Build a ruby on rails web app!](https://emkaydeum.wordpress.com/2016/04/28/tutorial-build-a-rails-app-using-the-nasa-astronomy-photo-of-the-day-api/) -- the best way to learn is by making something!
+* Development Environment – this part can be challenging, so hang in there!
+If you haven't got a laptop in which you can make web apps, you have a few operating system options:
+    1. OSX – this is the easiest alternative, given that most rails tutorials are written for apple's OS.
+If you haven't got a one, buy a Used or Refurbished [Macbook](https://www.amazon.com/Apple-MacBook-15-4-Inch-Laptop-Yosemite/dp/B00PZLRWVE/ref=pd_sbs_147_4?) and configre your [Rails environment](https://gorails.com/setup/osx/10.14-mojave)
+    2. [Ubuntu](https://help.ubuntu.com/lts/installation-guide/s390x/ch01s01.html) – this is more challenging than OSX, but far cheaper (or free).
+If you want to go the open source route, [set up Ubuntu](https://howtoubuntu.org/how-to-install-ubuntu-18-04-bionic-beaver) on a PC you're no longer using, a second hard drive, or buy a used or refurbished laptop for cheap, then configure your [Rails environemnt](https://www.howtoforge.com/tutorial/ubuntu-ruby-on-rails/)
+    3. Windows: Most Rails tutorials assume OSX or Ubuntu.
+Developing ruby on Windows is (strongly) not recommended.
+If you cannot access any of the above options, try [coding on your browser](https://aws.amazon.com/cloud9/?origin=c9io) with a [Cloud9 Ruby on Rails environment](http://railsapps.github.io/rubyonrails-cloud9.html).
+* Finally, it's time to make your first web app!
+This alternative example app from [RailsTutorial](https://www.railstutorial.org/book/beginning) is free and excellent.
+Another option is [this one](https://emkaydeum.wordpress.com/2016/04/28/tutorial-build-a-rails-app-using-the-nasa-astronomy-photo-of-the-day-api/)
 ___
 ## Additional Resources
 * This [reddit post](https://amp.reddit.com/r/learnprogramming/comments/43dvma/best_online_courses_you_took/) has some great Computer Science courses